nomad-software/vim-win/bundle/vim-go/README.md

 * Go asm formatting on save
 * Tagbar support to show tags of the source code in a sidebar with `gotags`
-* Custom vim text objects such as `a function` or `inner function`
+* Custom vim text objects such as `a function` or `inner function` list.
-* All commands support collecting and displaying errors in Vim's location list.
 * A async launcher for the go command is implemented for Neovim, fully async building and testing (beta).
 * Integrated with the Neovim terminal, launch `:GoRun` and other go commands in their own new terminal. (beta)
+* Alternate between implementation and test code with `:GoAlternate`

 ## Install